 How Often Should You Get a Roof Inspection?

 Generally speaking, it is recommended for homeowners to have their roofs inspected once per year, though other situations such as storms or getting your home ready for sale may require more frequent inspections.

 When you obtain a roof inspection at your home or office, the roofer will be looking for leaks, unusual wear and tear, and any damage caused by debris.
 Another factor they will consider is whether the roof's shingle installation was properly executed and whether subsequent repairs are needed.

 You can expect a professional roofer to provide the following services during an inspection:

-- Exterior inspection: The first thing that a roofer will do is check the outside of your roof for signs of damage.
+The next thing that a roofer will do is check the outside of your roof for signs of damage.
 This will include taking a close look and recording things like missing shingles, leaks, damaged flashing, and cracked caulk.
 Since improperly walking on your roof can be extremely dangerous and potentially cause damage to your roof’s tiles and seams, it is important you do not attempt to do this yourself.

 Upon completion of the roof inspection, the technician servicing your home will prepare an estimate based on the level of damage to your roof, the cost of replacement materials, and labor.
 If the inspection was requested in relation to a pending real estate sale, both the buying and selling parties are to be presented with a report detailing the condition of the roof, any recommended repairs, and their estimated costs.